pontifex/SMS/README.md

 ZF2 wrapper for various SMS providers.

 TODO:
-1) Add more unit tests.
-2) Implement next adapters.
+1) Implement next adapters.
 (If you find this repository useful and would like to contribute new adapters, you are welcome!)

 To add new SMS adapter implement \SMS\Model\Adapter\AdapterInterface (1 method - send()).

-Tested on ZF 2.1.4 and PHP 5.3.2
+Tested on ZF 2.2.1 and PHP 5.3.3

 How to use example: